If you have been accepted, congratulations! Here are the next steps toward enrollment and joining the Tabor College community.

 A full refund of the deposit is available until May 1 for fall students or Dec.
 1 for spring/interterm students.
 The deposit will be returned to the student after their time at Tabor—less any fines or unpaid bills.

-Early registration is a wonderful opportunity to get a jump start on finalizing your journey to Tabor.
-During this time, you will meet one-on-one with your academic advisor and choose your classes.
+Early registration is a wonderful opportunity for freshmen to get a jump-start on finalizing their journey to Tabor.
+During this time, you will meet one-on-one with your academic advisor, and choose your classes.
 Our Student Life office will share the ins-and-outs of actually living on campus.
 You will walk away knowing and understanding the financial expectations.
-The best part is being on Tabor’s beautiful campus and building more relationships with faculty, staff and students!
+The best part is being on Tabor’s beautiful campus and building more relationships with faculty, staff, and students!

 Objectives during early registration: